 “My escrow just went up 120 a month due to property taxes.
-Shit is rough,” another user added.
+S- is rough,” another user added.

 A third commenter replied, “That's what people don't mention when they say you're wasting money renting instead of what you could afford with a similar mortgage payment.
 Insurance is the other kicker.
 Escrow is the hidden cost of home ownership (as well as all the maintenance and repairs.)”

 One Redditor also shared, “If you weren't paying escrow, you'd still be paying that in taxes anyway.
 My mortgage broker tries to keep the escrow they collect nearly even with our taxes and insurance payments.
-They went heavy the first year and just paid me out the difference, but its been increased every year since.
+They went heavy the first year and just paid me out the difference, but it's been increased every year since.
 A landlord and homeowner still end up having to pay for the same things, mortgage (usually, but not always), taxes, insurance, and maintenance.
-The landlord is probably adding something for profit though because the renter is either looking for a short term deal, or doesn't have the credit to make it through the mortgage application.”
+The landlord is probably adding something for profit because the renter is either looking for a short-term deal or doesn't have the credit to make it through the mortgage application.”

 4. COVID Housing Bubble